 Moreover, it helps in establishing the risk of lending for the company.
 In case the risk is higher, the lender requests collateral, down payment, guarantee, and/or another method to ensure the repayment of the loan.
 It is necessary to put down since lenders would want to safeguard their cash.
 When a company incurs continuous losses over a long period of time, it indicates poor management on the part of the company and lowers its chances of getting credit.

 Nonetheless, companies with a strong financial position and outlook often receive the best interest rates along with various favorable terms.
+Also, you should keep in mind that mostly the accountants also do the bookkeeping job.

 Therefore, it is essential to comprehend the difference between these three accounting heads to derive out optimum results by employing the right information in the right department.